tlabarta/crypto_adoption_emerging_countries/README.md

 File Structure in this repository:
--input: Folder containing all data sources used for the analysis.
+- input: Folder containing all data sources used for the analysis.
--data.ipynb: Jupyter Notebook for initial data engineering activities.
+- data.ipynb: Jupyter Notebook for initial data engineering activities.